 Usama is a member of the firm’s Electronic Discovery Committee, where he contributes regularly in advising his colleagues and their clients on defensible, effective, and efficient preservation, collection, review, and production of electronically stored information.
-He regularly presents seminars and trainings on electronic discovery and data security and has co-authored a book on electronic discovery practice under the federal rules.
+He regularly presents seminars and trainings on data security and has co-authored a book on electronic discovery practice under the federal rules.

 He has also been selected for inclusion in Southern California Super Lawyers - "Rising Stars" every year since 2013.

 Before joining the firm, Usama practiced employment law at the Los Angeles office of a major international law firm, where his clients included private schools and colleges, public school districts, a major airline, a large staffing company, a specialty grocery store chain, and a large privately held cosmetics company.

 While in law school, Usama served as an extern for the Honorable Judge John Shepard Wiley, Jr., Los Angeles Superior Court, and as a litigation extern for the Housing Rights Center.